-Robin’s stories have been since been published in over a dozen major publications worldwide, including National Geographic Traveler, The Globe & Mail, The Guardian, Chicago Tribune, Sydney Morning Herald and South China Morning Post.
-ForbesTravel, MSNBC and Travel+Leisure magazine named him among the top adventure writers in North America.
-He has been profiled by the CBC, CTV, Global, Breakfast Television, CNN and many others, consulted regularly as a travel expert.
-Robin has written regular columns for the Globe & Mail, The Vancouver Sun, MSN, Outpost Magazine, Sympatico.ca, Bell’s The Loop, Chill Magazine, and other publications.
+Robin’s stories have been published in over a dozen major publications worldwide, including National Geographic Traveler, The Guardian, Chicago Tribune, Sydney Morning Herald, Toronto Star, Readers Digest, Escape Magazine, and the South China Morning Post.
+He has been featured on 60 Minutes, CNN, The Wall Street Journal, Forbes Travel, MSNBC, Travel+Leisure, Huffington Post, ABC, the CBC, CTV, Global, Breakfast Television, and many others, consulting regularly as a travel expert.
+Robin has written regular columns for The Globe and Mail, Vancouver Sun, MSN, Outpost, Matador, and Pakistani fashion magazine She (because, why not?)

-Robin created the award-winning adventure-culinary show Get Stuffed (OLN/CityTV), has produced multimedia projects for the Canadian Tourism Commission, and written creative copy for clients including Toyota, and Bell.
-In 2012, he was honoured as Master of Ceremonies at the prestigious Explorer’s Club Annual Dinner at the Waldorf Hotel in New York City, sharing the stage with the likes of Buzz Aldrin and Ken Burns.
+), has produced award-winning multimedia projects for Destination Canada, and written creative copy for clients including Ford Motors, Intercontinental Holiday Inn, Jetstar, and Bell.
+He was honoured as Master of Ceremonies at the prestigious Explorer’s Club Annual Dinner at the Waldorf Hotel in New York City, sharing the stage with the likes of Buzz Aldrin and Ken Burns.
 Robin also spoke about the wonderful lessons of travel with a TEDx talk

 that has over one million views online.
 Robin was named as one of Gear Junkies Outdoor Ambassadors, a list of adventurers, inventors and athletes from the past 110 years that includes Ernest Shackleton, Eddie Bauer, Robert Baden-Powell and Steve Irwin.

 Robin’s first book – The Great Canadian Bucket List: One-of-a-Kind Travel Experiences